carrotsearch/hppc/README.txt

 --------------------------------------------

-Collections of primitive types (maps, sets, stacks, lists) with open internals and an unusual API twist (not Java Collections compatible).
+Collections of primitive types (maps, sets, stacks, lists) with open internals and an API twist (it is not Java Collections compatible).

 More information:
   http://labs.carrotsearch.com/hppc.html